QCrypt/website-2021/content/online-conference.md

 - After all the presentations in a session are finished, the session chair will organize the Q&A.
 - When the session with your presentation is over, you are asked to directly go to the "Meet the Speakers" tab in the "Presentation area" of meetanyway.
 Participants may now join you in this lounge for further questions and discussions regarding your presentation.
+- **After your talk, please upload your slides to [SurfDrive](https://surfdrive.surf.nl/files/index.php/s/GVXUIIThzcWkd9W) so we can make them available from our website.** For contributed talks, set the file name of your slides to be ‘QCrypt2021TalkSlides’ followed by the three-digit submission number (suitably padded with leading 0s) followed by the last name of the presenting author (e.g. QCrypt2021TalkSlides012Smith.pdf).

 ### Instructions for authors of accepted posters
 Poster presenters are asked to [register](/registration) to the conference in order to receive all relevant information on accessing the different platforms used during the online conference.